muasya-victor/muasya-notes-ui/README.md

 1. Open your terminal or command prompt.

-2. Create a new folder `cmd mkdir new-folder`
+2. Create a new folder ` mkdir new-folder`

-3. `cmd cd new-folder` redirect to the folder
+3. ` cd new-folder` redirect to the folder

 4. you can open the visual studio using `code .`